JelleZijlstra/taxonomy/docs/future-work.md

     synonym.
   - Complications: Lots of special cases where the oldest name is not the one that should be used.
-- Check that year matches between a Name and its original_citation.
-  - Why would it help?
-Correct mistakes where the wrong year is recorded on either the name or the article.
 - Standardize and check the format of the _page_described_ field.
   - Why would it help?
 The check that matches up _page_described_ to the article's pages will be more powerful.